Maghish/react-firebase-template/README.md

 # react-firebase-template
 This is a React app template, with [Firebase SDK](https://firebase.google.com/docs/firestore/client/libraries) for backend services (i.e. cloud functions, etc), [Tailwind CSS](https://tailwindcss.com/) for Styling, [Vite.js](https://vitejs.dev/) for building, [React Router Dom](https://reactrouter.com/en/main) for routing, [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) for testing and finally [Firebase's hosting service](https://firebase.google.com/docs/hosting) for deployment.
+You can easily clone this repository into your local device and setup a new firebase project and deploy the app on firebase with ease!

 ## Table of Contents
 - [react-firebase-template](#react-firebase-template)